Apra001/gira/README.md

 [![Coverage Status](https://coveralls.io/repos/github/asankov/gira/badge.svg?branch=main&service=github)](https://coveralls.io/github/asankov/gira?branch=main)

-Gira is like Jira, but for tracking your video games progress
+Gira is like Jira, but it is for tracking your video games progress!!
+For improving your gaming ..

 ### How to run
 First, run a PostgreSQL database: